 Because the determination of whether to value the Fund's net asset value on an offer or bid basis is based on the net transaction activity of the relevant day, Shareholders transacting in the opposite direction of the Fund's net transaction activity may benefit at the expense of the other Shareholders in the Fund.
 In addition, the Fund's net asset value and short-term performance may experience greater volatility as a result of this alternative net asset value calculation method.
-The total swing from mid to offer / bid is not expected to exceed 1.5% and will apply for redemptions or subscriptions placed in excess of 15% of the Fund's net asset value on any Business Day.
+The Swing Factor is not expected to exceed 1.5% of net asset value per Share and will apply for redemptions or subscriptions placed in excess of 15% of the Fund's net asset value on any Business Day.